TolanNightBlade/ElimIoC/README.md

 	RepositoryOne(logger, settings);
 	RepositoryTwo(logger, settings);

-	This could be registered as (assuming the depencies are declared on the prototype, if not, then you can pass the depencies into the register method)
+	This could be registered as (assuming the dependencies are declared on the prototype, if not, then you can pass the dependencies into the register method)

 	container.register("repositorySettings")
                 .withInstance(DefaultRepositorySettings);